x13-me/OfficeDocs-Exchange/Outlook/mobile/resources.md

 Included in this pack:

-- Customizable onboarding email templates with links to demo video
+- Customizable onboarding email templates with links to demo video and installation instructions
 - Posters and flyers to drive buzz and excitement
 - Cheat sheets with handy tips to get your end users up and running
-- Installation guides